my FreeBSD diary

 portsnap: (docs: handbook)

-portsnap is used to update the ports collection, and replaces CVSup for this task (CVSup is still needed to update FreeBSD itself, however). portsnap is installed with the base system, for FreeBSD 6 and up (earlier versions require it to be installed from the ports collection). portsnap is more efficient and secure than CVSup.
+portsnap is used to update the ports collection. portsnap is installed with the base system, for FreeBSD 6 and up (earlier versions require it to be installed from the ports collection).

-To initialise portsnap, and update to the latest ports tree, do this:
+To initialise portsnap, and update to the latest ports tree, login as root, and do this:

 portsnap fetch extract